Florida Charges Police Officer In Death of Stranded Black Motorist Corey Jones

 The family of a young black man gunned down by a plainclothes police officer in Florida last year expressed relief this week at the news of criminal charges in the case.
+Nouman Raja, the now-former Palm Beach Gardens police officer, was charged Wednesday with attempted first degree murder and manslaughter by culpable negligence in the death of popular church drummer Corey Jones, according to a CNN report.

 In a statement, the Jones family welcomed the development in the case, according to CNN: "While we understand that nothing can bring back our son, brother and friend, this arrest sends a message that this conduct will not be tolerated from members of law enforcement."

-Jones, 31, had been stranded in his SUV on the off-ramp of a South Florida interstate when he encountered Raja, 38, who had been on burglary detail in
+Jones, 31, had been stranded in his SUV on the off-ramp of a South Florida interstate when he encountered Raja, 38, who had been on burglary detail in plainclothes and drove an unmarked police car.
+The officer told authorities that he approached Jones' vehicle thinking it was an abandoned car, but discovered the motorist there and claimed that Jones pointed a gun at him.

 Investigators determined that, although Jones did have a concealed weapon in his vehicle when he encountered Raja, the gun was discovered 41 yards from his body with the safety lock on and no shots fired.
 Recordings of Jones' call to a roadside assistance hotline and Raja's 911 call to report the shooting revealed inconsistencies in the officer's version of events, and that Raja did not identify himself as an officer to Jones before firing at him six times, according to CNN.